 Also for this reason, the data on the rate of melting of the ice is a worrying sign.
 And it confirms that the effects of climate change could accelerate at an alarming rate.

 Snow is an important factor in judging the health of ice shelves in the Arctic, but it is difficult to track because it is invisible to satellite radars.

-"Sea ice thickness is a sensitive indicator of Arctic health, and when the Arctic warms, the world warms," says lead author Robbie Mallett of University College London.
+"Sea ice thickness is a sensitive indicator of Arctic health, and as the Arctic warms, the world warms," says lead author.
+Robbie Mallett of University College London.

 "Sea ice started forming later in the year, so the snow on top has less time to accumulate," Mallett said.
 "Our calculations take this decrease in snow depth into account for the first time."

 Thinning of the ice will aggravate a number of concomitant problems